ananducsd/opt-data-mining/Things to do_README.txt

 1. Start writing report - Everyone
 2. Label the points from 701-800.
-Anand is working on it?
+Sampath finished it till 900.
 3. Make plots - Jorge is working on it
 4. Sentiment vs time analysis, now that we have our final classifier working -- Anand?
 5. Evaluation of the classifier -- TP,TN,FP,FN.
 Some snippets of where the classifier fails - Adithya